fsmMLK/inkscapeCartesianAxes2D/README.md

 <img src="docs/images/generalAspectRatio.png" width="600px"/>

-### X and Y axes tab
+### X and Y axes subtab

-This tab has two sections, one for each axis.
+This tab has two pages, one for each axis.
 They affect the axes the same way.

 **Limits:** Set the range of values.
 On the side there are two fields for the lower and upper limits.